 Some of the topical help channels have a broad scope, so they can cover many (somewhat) related topics.
 For example,

-#data-science covers scientific Python, statistics, and machine learning, while
+#data-science-and-ai covers scientific Python, statistics, and machine learning, while

 #algos-and-data-structs covers everything from data structures and algorithms to maths.

 To help you navigate this, we've added a list of suggested topics in the topic of every channel.
 If you're not sure where to post, feel free to ask us which channel is relevant for a topic in

 General help channels

 Our general help channels move at a fast pace, and attract a far more diverse spectrum of helpers.
 This is a great choice for a generic Python question, and a good choice if you need an answer as soon as possible.
 It's particularly important to ask good questions when asking in these channels, or you risk not getting an answer and having your help channel be claimed by someone else.